csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ### Implementation done

-This is probably the one column that _everyone’s_ board could use right now.
+This is probably the one column that _everyone’s_ board could use right away.
 No matter what process you have already, this column is _so_ useful.
 <i>Implementation done</i> is basically a column for work that has been
 completed by a designer or developer, but isn’t yet being reviewed, tested, or